T-D-A-H/ft_transcendence/database/blokchain/COMMANDS.md

 await blockchainService.initialize();

-// this is to create a test tournament const tournamentId = await blockchainService.createTournament( "Championship 2025",
+// this is to create a test tournament || need to make it use real data const tournamentId = await blockchainService.createTournament( "Championship 2025",
   Math.floor(Date.now() / 1000),